shubham43MP/javascript-in-depth-concepts-practise/.ismart/react/questions.md

 - What is a Pure Component ? [with the use shouldComponentUpdate, React.memo]
 - Tell me the life cycle methods and basic ideas over when to use which one ?
 Name any 2 deprecated lifecycles? componentWillMount, componentWillUpdate, componentWillReceiveProps.
 - Life cycles after this.setState getDerivedStateFromProps,
 - What are controlled VS uncontrolled components ?
 What are refs in React ?
-What useRefs does?
 - What is Context in React ?
 (Prop drilling ?) useContext?
 - What version of React have you worked on ? (if it's the latest, ask questions like what is new ?)
 - What are hooks and what do they solve ?